4 Smart Ways to Optimize Your Website for Mobile Search

 Even a couple of seconds makes a huge difference in bounce rate.
 Start by testing your site’s mobile speed using Google’s free tool, and consider following these steps to help reduce your site’s bloat:

-- Compress your code by using a tool like Minify Code
+- Compress your code

 - Use fewer images